 Sometimes the differences between House and Senate versions are so great that a small joint Committee of Conference is appointed to resolve the differences.
 In such conference committees all kinds of things can happen, and bills that were thought to be dead can suddenly be brought back to life and added to different legislation.

 In this column I will provide an update on the status of legislation that I believe is of interest to many.
 By the time that this column appears the fate of some of the bills may have been decided one way or the other.

 The bill S. 295 attempts to address the growing heroin problem in the state by developing a more effective criminal justice response that includes better opportunities for treatment for those arrested on drug crimes.
 A program of screening and support would be established to divert those arrested for low level offenses into treatment for drug addiction or assistance with other problems.
-Successful completion of treatment or compliance with other conditions could mean that such folks would not move further through the judicial system or into prison.
-The bill also increases penalties for importing heroin into Vermont and for burglary.

 This bill seems pretty minimal to me given all the coverage of the opiate abuse problem earlier in the year.
 There is little funding for the diversion and counseling, and no funding for more drug addiction treatment facilities - so where will these folks get the help?
 I am not sure that this bill achieves a good balance of the needs of individuals with community safety.
 Drug treatment for those addicted should be made available, but we must also hold them responsible for criminal behavior that damages our communities.
 Some version of this bill will likely pass.